The provided content violates our usage policies.

 Reply to w30bob

-My fistula has never put out this much watery output before, which is why I'm concerned.
-The smell is gone, but I can feel it drain all of a sudden and have to hurry and change gauze bandage.
-I've heard of people needing another small pouch for theirs, but can't imagine that.
-It tends to happen first thing in the morning with my coffee, then stop, but like I said, I've had this situation since 2005 and it's never done this before.
-I had a CT scan on Monday of the full torso, and they didn't see anything out of place except I had a touch of pneumonia in my lungs.
-Maybe that infection is why?
-My gastro sent me in gut antibiotics, but I'm still on one for pneumonia right now.
-With CKD too, I have to be careful with meds.
+My fistula has never put out this much watery output before is why I'm concerned.
+The smell is gone but I can FEEL IT drain all of sudden and have to hurry and change guaze bandage.
+I've heard of people needing another small pouch for theirs but can't imagine that.
+It tends to happen first thing in morning w my coffee then stop but like I said I've had this situation since 2005 and its never done this before.
+Had ct on Monday of full torso and they didn't see anything out of place except I had touch of pnuemonia in lungs.
+Maybe THAT infection is why?
+My gastrio sent me in gutt antibiotics but I'm still on one for pneumonia right now.
+With CKD too I have to be careful with meds.